Guide to car insurance

 Cover levels vary, so if it’s important to you that your car insurance covers you while abroad, please check with your insurer exactly what’s included.
 Depending on where you’re travelling to, you may also need to ask your insurer for a green card, which is your proof of insurance while abroad.

-Saga offers cover for driving in over 30 European countries with both Saga Essential and Saga Car cover levels.
+Saga offers cover for driving in over 30 European countries with both Saga Select and Saga Plus cover levels.
 Find out more on our European cover page.

 The amount of cover that is automatically provided when driving your own car in the EU may well change after the end of 2020, once the Brexit transition period is over.
 For now, all existing arrangements still stand, but it’s all subject to negotiations between the UK and EU.